 What to Expect at Wire Pass SLOT CANYON

 The drive from Page, Arizona is about 44 miles, but the last 8 miles is on an unpaved dirt road, so make sure you have a good 4×4 vehicle.

 The hike is less frequented by regular tourists, so it is a perfect spot if you’d like to explore the slot canyons without the crowds.
-When we were there we only saw 3 other cars parked in the parking lot, and while hiking we pretty much had the entire canyon to ourselves!
+We only saw 3 other cars parked in the parking lot, and while hiking we pretty much had the entire canyon to ourselves!

 The trailhead warns visitors of flash floods that can happen anytime of the year, so you have to be wary of the weather conditions.
-The entire hike is on the river bed where the flash flood flows when it pours in the surrounding areas, so you have to take this warning seriously to avoid getting stuck in the midst of a flash flood on the hike which can be very dangerous and potentially life threatening.
+The entire hike is on the river bed where the flash flood flows when it pours in the surrounding areas.
+Take this warning seriously.
+Avoid getting stuck in the midst of a flash flood.
+It can be very dangerous and potentially life threatening!